paulktham/tp/docs/UserGuide.md

                                or 'filter <list> <gpa/id> <ascending/descending>'
                 Example: filter list gpa ascending

-    stats       Displays GPA statistics for students who have been allocated a specified uni.
+    stats       Displays GPA stats for students who have been allocated a uni.
                 Usage:
-                stats -avggpa <UNI_INDEX>  Displays the average GPA for the specified university. stats -mingpa <UNI_INDEX>  Displays the minimum GPA for the specified university.
+                stats -avggpa <UNI_INDEX>  Displays the average GPA for the specified uni. stats -mingpa <UNI_INDEX>  Displays the minimum GPA for the specified uni.

     viewQuota   Displays the index, name, and remaining quota for the specified university.
                 Usage: viewQuota <UNI_INDEX>